-1. Introduction
+1 Introduction

-Many biological materials are structured in a hierarchical way over more than one length scale [1].
-Multiple examples can be given such as bones [2], teeth [3] and shells [4] and: bones, for instance, have seven levels of hierarchy, while sea shells present two or three orders of lamellar structures.
+Many biological materials exhibit a hierarchical structure over more than one length scale.
+Multiple examples can be given such as bones [1], teeth [2] and shells [3]: bones, for instance, have seven levels of hierarchy, while sea shells present two or three orders of lamellar structures.
 These materials, at the most elementary level of structural hierarchy, are composed by hard and strong mineral structures embedded in a soft and tough matrix.
-In bone the mineral platelets are ~3nm thick, in shells their thickness is of ~300nm, while in tooth crystals are ~15-20nm thick, with a very high slenderness.
+In bone the mineral platelets are ~3 nm thick, in shells their thickness is of ~300 nm, while in tooth crystals are ~15-20 nm thick, with a very high slenderness [4].
 Understanding how these structures are related to their mechanical properties emerges, hence, as a primary concern, since it may provide guidance on the development of novel materials with unique properties [5].
 Hierarchical structures of biomaterials have been recognized to exhibit self-similarity and to be fractal-like [6].
-Size effects on apparent mechanical properties due to the fractal nature of material microstructure have been extensively studied [7,8] (see also [9]).
-If infinite levels of hierarchy are considered, new universal properties (i.e. scale-invariant quantities) having non-conventional or anomalous physical dimensions must be defined [8].
-On the other hand, if the hierarchical character is exhibited only over a finite range of scales [10], as for biological materials, new physical considerations can be drawn.
+Size effects on apparent mechanical properties due to the fractal nature of material microstructure have been extensively studied [7-9].
+If infinite levels of hierarchy are considered, new universal properties (i.e. scale-invariant quantities) having non-conventional or anomalous physical dimensions must be defined [7-8].
+On the other hand, if the hierarchical character is exhibited only over a finite range of scales, as for biological materials, new physical considerations can be drawn.
 In the present study, the strength and stiffness of hierarchical biomaterials are investigated by means of a fractal approach.
 The rules of mixture which let estimate the nominal strength of hierarchical materials are firstly presented (Section 2).
-By exploiting the self-similarity character of the structure, these rules can be condensed in a unique and synthetic manner by means of a fractal approach [11] (Section 3).
+By exploiting the self-similarity character of the structure, these rules can be condensed in a unique and synthetic manner by means of a fractal approach [10-11] (Section 3).
 Finally, a new fractal model based on a multiplicative process [12], which takes into account both geometry and material features, is proposed (Section 4).

-2. Strength of hierarchical materials
+2 Prediction of strength in hierarchical materials

-Let us consider a tensile test on N-hierarchical fibre-reinforced bar.
-Its cross-section is composed by hard inclusions embedded in a soft matrix and it is represented in Fig. 1.
+Let us consider a tensile test on a N-hierarchical fibre-reinforced bar.
+Its crosssection is composed by hard inclusions embedded in a soft matrix and it is represented in Fig. 1.
 The nominal stress σ_0 could be evaluated by means of a recursive scheme of rules of mixture as [11]: